The Best Legal Representation A Father Can Have

 Why Should I Hire Your Houston Child Custody Attorney to Represent Me?

 Many fathers feel that Texas courts are automatically against them when deciding child custody disputes.
-Even though Texas family law does not favor either parent, many fathers feel the system is designed for them to fail.
+Even though Texas family law does not favor either parent.

 If you are a father who wishes to maintain a strong parental relationship after a divorce or a relationship has ended, you must seek qualified legal representation immediately.
 The Aberdeen Law Firm can assist you with all legal issues, including child custody modifications, mediation, or other legal issues.